Degrees & Majors

 Choose your academic path

 We encourage you to explore the majors that interest you in CNRE.
 Learn more about what you’ll study and why you should consider pursuing each major at Virginia Tech.
-If you have questions, contact our Director of Recruitment or sign up for an interest session as part of your campus visit.
+If you have questions, contact our director of recruitment or sign up for an interest session as part of your campus visit.

 Explore CNRE majors